-Amy Loftus is a singer/songwriter and podcaster.
-Originally from Chicago, Amy moved to Nashville after a performance at the Bluebird Cafe led to songwriting opportunities on Music Row.
-She toured as a unique solo opener for established Nashville acts before landing in Los Angeles where she met her husband, Oliver and became a stepmom.
-Her new album “Sweetest Surrender” is her 7th original album to date.
-She is the host of an Apple podcast called “Something Better” which reaches singles and spouses every Tuesday morning along with a corresponding blog on the podcast website, and balances relationship coaching and teaching yoga with her true passion- songwriting for television and film.
+Amy Loftus is a singer/songwriter originally from Chicago.
+Amy has worked as a professional actress, dancer and voice over artist, but when she moved to Nashville, a performance at the Bluebird Cafe led to songwriting opportunities on Music Row, and writing songs became her sole focus.
+She toured as a unique solo opener singing, and telling stories for established Nashville acts before landing in Los Angeles where she met her husband, Oliver and became a stepmom.
+Her new album Keep me Wild is her 8th original album to date.
+Amy balances teaching yoga at Equinox and through support sessions via Skype with her true passion- songwriting for television and film.
+Credits include “One For the Money” starring Katherine Heigl and the TV show “Sons of Anarchy”.

-I'm originally from Chicago and I did improv at the legendary Second City after I graduated from KU in Lawrence, Kansas.
-It was life changing.
+I'm originally from Chicago and I did improv at the legendary Second City Training Center after I graduated from KU in Lawrence, Kansas.
+I was a student of the late Martin de Maat.
+The whole experience changed my life.

-I studied painting at Lorenzo de Medici University in Florence, Italy during college.
+I studied painting at Lorenzo de Medici University in Florence, Italy during college with an unforgettable, happily married couple named Rose and Claire.

 I have been doing yoga and meditating most of my life and I can do a headstand on a paddle board.